danhuss/awesome-sql/README.md

 - [Curated SQL Learning Resources on Hackr.io](https://hackr.io/tutorials/learn-sql) - Programming Community Curated Resources for learning SQL
 - [Basic and advanced concepts of SQL with examples on Scaler](https://www.scaler.com/topics/sql/) - A curated interactive space for aspiring programmers to learn and master their SQL skills.
 - [Mostly Asked SQL Interview Questions and Answers for Freshers](https://boldcoder.blogspot.com/2024/08/fresher-sql-interview-questions.html) - Online coding tutorials and Interview questions.
+- [SQL tips and tricks](https://github.com/ben-nour/SQL-tips-and-tricks) - SQL tips that cover everything from readability to common pitfalls.